On care, pain, parenting, and violence

 There is a sense of cosmic injustice when a parent loses a child.
 When a brother loses a sibling.
 There is also no word to name the experiences of many of us who have been left behind, filled with memories when a sister, a brother, or a son dies.
 There are widows and orphans, and then, there are the rest of us.

 When I was twenty-two, I came late home from a party.
 My mom was still awake waiting for me.
-I thought she was clearly overreacting.
+I thought she was overreacting.
 With the benefit of time and two kids later, I can only imagine how nerve-wracking it must have been to raise a child in a country in war.
-I grew up in Colombia and my childhood was marked with memories of bombs, killings, and brutality without limits.
+I grew up in Colombia and my childhood was marked with memories of killings and brutality without limits.
 As a young adult, random bombs, displaced people, and killings from the state forces were commonplace.

 When violence becomes the air you breathe, you get used to living with it, as if it were normal and justifiable.
 Violence becomes the connecting tissue.